To learn mathematics in a timely fashion, Fred highly recommends that you complete his course of study in the order listed below.

 - Jelly Beans

-(some 5th and 6th graders would benefit from completing the last five books of the Elementary Series.)
+(5th Graders and some 6th graders should start with the Intermediate Series before beginning Fractions.
+Some 5th and 6th graders would benefit from completing the last two books of the Elementary Series as well.)

 Beginning Life of Fred With Students Up to 4th Grade